carobot/NIU-Sumo-Robot/Pokemon_Lifting_Platform/README.md

 Below is a list of the system's general mechanism in chronological order during a game:
 - An arduino will receive an input from a button to begin the mechanism
 - The arduino will send a signal to the raspberry pi to begin its functions (After an audio countdown, the 60 second game timer and game music begin.
 This code is in the Raspberry Pi code section)
-- At 30 seconds left, the arduino will extend the electric jack upwards for 15 seconds by controlling its motor through a relay.
-This middle 2x2 platform will remain here for 15 seconds until the timer reaches 0 seconds left.
+- At 30 seconds left, the arduino will extend the electric jack (and the 2x2 platform on it) upwards for 15 seconds by controlling its motor through a relay.
+This middle platform will remain here for 15 seconds until the timer reaches 0 seconds left.
 - A joystick can be used to manually raise and lower the platform once it is fully raised.
 - At 0 seconds, the middle platform will lower until it’s flush with the rest of the 6x6 platform